-THER 101, Radiation Oncology Elective A flexible program designed to introduce the medical student to radiation oncology.
-The biological and physical basis of radiation oncology, together with clinical practice and ongoing research.
-Clinical exposure to patients with malignant disease, with between seventy-five and one hundred patients treated daily in the department.
-The student takes part in departmental conferences, clinics, lectures, and individual training sessions.
-Maximum of three students every four weeks.
-Director: R. Decker
+THER 101, Clinical Clerkship in Radiation Therapy A flexible program designed to introduce the medical student to radiation therapy.
+The biological and physical bases of radiation therapy, together with clinical practice and ongoing research.
+Clinical exposure to patients with malignant disease, with between ninety and one hundred ten treated daily in the department.
+The student takes part in departmental conferences, clinics, lectures, and individual teaching sessions.
+Limited to two students at any time.
+R.H.
+Decker and staff

 THER 102, Clinical Radiobiology This course is designed to provide residents in radiation oncology with a comprehensive review of clinical radiobiology as it applies to the practice of radiation therapy.
 The course is open to residents and fellows in other disciplines interested in radiobiology as it applies to clinical oncology.
 The course participant attends approximately twenty lectures in clinical radiobiology, which are delivered throughout the academic year between September and June.
-Scheduling by arrangement with L.D.
-Wilson concepts in molecular biology and cell kinetics are emphasized in understanding the sequelae of this interaction and the mechanism by which the organism responds to the injury produced.
+Scheduling by arrangement with R.H.
+Decker

+THER 201b, A Survey of Radiobiology A review of the interaction of radiation on living organisms, progressing from DNA damage to complex mammalian systems.
+Modern concepts in molecular biology and cell kinetics are emphasized in understanding the sequelae of this interaction and the mechanism by which the organism responds to the injury produced.
 Fourteen sessions.
 By arrangement with Radiobiology staff

-THER 201b, A Survey of Radiobiology A review of the interaction of radiation on living organisms, progressing from DNA damage to complex mammalian systems.
-Modern